lukebabs/autosurf/README.md

 Added human bot to the toolset.
 This can be used to automatically surf a site and click randomly as humans would.
 This can be good for reconnaissance.

 # Added db-decepticon.py
 Simple DB query simulation tool.
-User can specify how long queries should be generated in a continous loop.
+User can specify how long queries should be generated in a continuous loop until time elapses.

 * Simulation workflow:
 1. Get tables from DB